Benedict

 Scholastica

-The two references to Benedict’s sister, Scholastica, are found in the writingschols of Pope St. Gregory.
+The two references to Benedict’s sister, Scholastica, are found in the writings of Pope St. Gregory.
 A meeting between brother and sister, as recorded, was spent in prayer together and in conversation about the things of God.

 On the occasion of such a meeting St. Gregory records, Benedict announced his departure and began to farewell his sister.
 She pleaded with him to change his mind as she believed it would be their last meeting on earth.
 Benedict refused her request and seeing that she could not change his mind she began to pray for intervention.
 This came in the form of a violent storm which prevented Benedict and his monks returning to their monastery.
 Benedict reprimanded his sister to no avail, for her love had triumphed over the Rule in this case.
 The only other reference to Scholastica is St. Benedict’s vision of her death, when Benedict, while at prayer, saw the soul of his sister ascending to Heaven in the form of a dove.